khueue/prolongo/README.md

 ## Todo

+### Report

+ * Think about structure and start writing something.

+### Development

+ * Investigate and wrap the API.
- * Add tests that convert back-and-forth between term and bytes.
+ * Add BSON tests that convert back-and-forth between pairs/assoc and bytes.
  * Properly implement bson:assoc_bson/2.
-(Now it just wraps the other.)
+(Now it just wraps pairs.)
- * Start thinking about how to write the report.
  * (Decide on amount of (and implement) validation in encoder/decoder.)

 ## Usage